sitano/sitano.github.io/cv.md

 ## SUMMARY

-I help companies build products and make the world a safer place by building and optimizing distributed systems.
+Software Engineer (SWE).

+I build systems that run on Linux in the cloud with Open Source.
+Distributed Systems, System Programming, and Databases.
+Go, Rust, C/C++, Java, and whatever it takes.

 ## PROFESSIONAL EXPERIENCE